 The VARCTIC, which is a Vector Autoregression (VAR) designed to capture and extrapolate Arctic feedback loops.
 VARs are dynamic simultaneous systems of equations, routinely estimated to predict and understand the interactions of multiple macroeconomic time series.
 Hence, the VARCTIC is a parsimonious compromise between full-blown climate models and purely statistical approaches that usually offer little explanation of the underlying mechanism.
 Precisely, we use an 8-variable Bayesian Vector Autoregression (VAR) with 12 lags and a constant which we refer to as the VARCTIC.
-We estimate the model over the period from January 1980 until December 2019.
-The variables and their data-source can be found in our original paper.
-Due to the observable time-series data for Thickness ending in December 2019, we could not feed our model with any further observations from 2020, which would have allowed us to further enhance our forecast.
-That is, we forecast September 2020 starting from
+We estimate the model over the period from January 1980 until May 2021.
+A detailed description can be found in the following paper: https://journals.ametsoc.org/view/journals/clim/34/13/JCLI-D-20-0324.1.xml